Pylons/deform/docs/glossary.rst

    Peppercorn
      A `package <http://docs.pylonsproject.org/projects/peppercorn/dev/>`_
-     used by Deform for strutured form submission value deserialization.
+     used by Deform for structured form submission value deserialization.

    schema
      A nested collection of :term:`schema node` objects representing